cuiyongbo/hello-world/my_wiki/programmer_note/hashTutorial/more_hash_function.rst

 Minimal perfect hashing
 =======================

-A minimal perfect hash function for the four names shown A perfect hash function for *n* keys is said to be minimal if its range consists of *n* consecutive integers, usually from 0 to n−1.
+A perfect hash function for *n* keys is said to be minimal if its range consists of *n* consecutive integers, usually from 0 to n−1.
 Besides providing single-step lookup, a minimal perfect hash function also yields a compact hash table, without any vacant slots.
 Minimal perfect hash functions are much